 In addition to weekly meetings, participants have the opportunity to attend both local and national conferences, seminars and academies.
 These events offer Explorers to learn more about themselves through challenging team building activities and learn more about local and national law enforcement practices.
 Providence Police Police Explorers also serve the community when needed.

 - 14-20 years old (Age 14 must of have completed 8th grade)

-- Maintain a minimum 2.0 / C grade average
+- Maintain a minimum of 2.0 / C grade average

 - Must pass a criminal background check